-Pee– Peeing on the potty is a little bit easier for a toddler to do than pooping, but for some there’s still that fear of “letting it go”.
-The same thing can be true as with poop, that they are afraid of losing a part of themselves.
+Pee– Peeing on the potty is a little bit easier for a toddler than pooping, but for some there’s still that fear of “letting it go”.
+The same as with poop, they are afraid of losing a part of themselves.
 The feeling of letting it go into something other than a diaper, can be very scary.
 The diaper makes your toddler feel secure.
 Warm pee or mushy poop up against their butt is how they know to eliminate themselves.
-Now your asking child to just “let it go” into an open space.
-That can be very frightening for a child.
+Asking your child to just “let it go” into an open space, can be very frightening.
 Many toddlers are afraid of peeing on the potty.

-- If he/she doesn’t want to do it, just back off for a while.
-Never force your toddler to go.
+- Never force your toddler to go.
 You will learn quickly that this will only make things worse.

 - Offer lots of liquids.
 This has 3 benefits.
 First, it will obviously make your child want to go.
 Second, it will keep away UTI’s.
 Lastly, it will keep the stools soft.

 - Watch for constipation.
 You may want to offer foods like prunes and pears to help your child go and to make the stools easier to pass.
 Enough of these fruits will make it almost impossible to keep the poop in.
-My daughter had a huge fear of pooping.
-She usually has at least 1 BM a day.
-When we started potty training she held it in.
-If by the end of the 2nd day she still didn’t go I would give her pears and within a half hour she went.
 Pears are gentler on the bowels than prunes and they still have the “laxative-like” effect.
-There’s no way of stopping a poop like that, and it helps with potty training.

 - Talk and coach your child through it.
-My daughter was afraid of letting pee or poop go in the potty.
+My daughter was so afraid of letting pee or poop go in the potty.
+She would cry, she would sweat.
+It was awful watching her so upset.
 I literally had to hug and hold her and gently whisper in her ear that it was going to be ok.
-I did this for days and within the first week her fear of peeing went away, and by the 2nd week the fear of pooping disappeared too.
-She is really good at it now, but still says “hold Mommy” when she needs to go.
-Hey if all I have to do is give her a hug while she’s doing her duty, I’ll take.
-You wouldn’t believe how horrible things were when we first started.
+I did this for a few days and within the first week her fear of peeing started to go away, and by the 2nd week the fear of pooping resolving too.
+When she became good at going on the potty, she would still say “hold Mommy” when she had to go.
+It was actually pretty cute.

 - Offer really awesome rewards.
-For a child with a big fear, he/she is going to need something a lot better than just a sticker.
-Potty training is extremely stressful for a child with a fear this strong, the incentive has to be a big one.
+For a child with a big potty training fear, he/she is going to need something a lot better than just the typical sticker.
+Potty training is extremely stressful for a child with a strong fear, the incentive has to be a big one!
 We bought little toys from the dollar store.
-We had a stash in a drawer and she was so excited to get a new toy every time.
+We had a stash in a drawer and my daughter was so excited to get a new toy every time.
 Sometimes I gave her a small piece of chocolate (which is really a big treat, since she never gets that).
 Other times I gave her a popsicle.
 Your child has to feel, that this reward is really special.

 - Cut a hole in the diaper for the first few tries.
-It will make your child feel secure will “letting it go” in the potty.
+It will make your child feel secure when “letting it go” in the potty.

-- When my daughter would hold in her pee for extended amount of time, naturally I was afraid of UTI’s.
-So I put her on her potty and put her feet in a basin of luke-warm water.
+- When my daughter would hold in her pee for an extended amount of time, I was afraid of her getting an UTI.
+So I had to pull out all the stops to get her to go.
+I put her on the potty and put her feet in a basin of luke-warm water.
 This gave her the sensation of going, and also distracted her enough so that she could relax.
-I know you probably don’t want to keep pulling out a basin every time your child has to go.
-That is why I suggest you only do this for the first few times.
-Just to let your child know it is ok to let it go in the potty.
-This is also a good trick to use if your child has been holding it in for a very long time, and you don’t want to revert back to diapers just so he/she can release it in there.
+I know you probably don’t want to keep pulling out a basin every time your child has to go, but even a few times just to get her use to going in the potty.

 Fear of Potty Itself